EQUINE-ASSISTED SERVICES

 -

-This program will guide you through the process of building a relationship with a horse by a specially trained team made up of a Mental Health Professional, an Equine Expert, and the horse itself.
-The relationship-building process will help you to understand how your life experiences have shaped the way that your brain functions.
-It then teaches you to build new pathways in your brain that can heal relationships with yourself, others, and the world around you.
+This program will guide you through building a healthy relationship with a specially trained team including a licensed therapist, a certified equine professional, and the horse of your choosing.
+This experience helps you understand how your brain functions while building new pathways that heal relationships with yourself, others, and the world around you.

-Our horses are vital partners on the therapy team.
-Horses react quickly and authentically to subtle shifts in human respiration, body language, voice tone, muscle tension, and posture.
+Our horses are a vital part of the therapy team.
+Horses are uniquely attuned to subtle shifts in human respiration, body language, tone of voice, muscle tension, and posture.
 They are invaluable as relationship partners because they provide immediate and non-judgmental feedback about the impact of our interactions with them.
-The process of becoming familiar with a horse’s feedback form the foundation for change that promotes healing and the development of secure relationships with yourself and others in your life.
-The same skills and principles that you learn in your relationship with a horse apply to all human relationships.
+Becoming familiar with a horse’s feedback forms the foundation for change that promotes healing and the development of secure relationships with yourself and others in your life.
+The same skills and principles you learn in your relationship with a horse apply to all human relationships.

 Additional Mental Health Resources